Faucets-io/Niceplace/README.md

 - If you're not receiving Telegram notifications, make sure:
   - Your bot token is correct in the `.env` file
   - You've sent at least one message to your bot on Telegram
+  - You've set the correct chat ID in the `.env` file (or let the application detect it automatically)
   - Your server has internet access

+- If the application says it cannot find your chat ID:
+  1. Start a new conversation with your bot in Telegram (send any message to it)
+  2. Restart the application
+  3. Try logging in to trigger a notification
+  4. Check the console logs for a message like "Found chat ID from updates: XXXXXXXXX"
+  5. Copy that number into your .env file as TELEGRAM_CHAT_ID=XXXXXXXXX

 ## Privacy and Security